Summer Session —

 You’re good to go.
 Just check your registration date in myWSU and register early for best selection.

-New Fall 2023 undergraduate students
+New Fall undergraduate students

-Contact the Admissions Office and request your admission to be back-dated to Summer Session.
+If you've confirmed to start in the fall semester but now want to start in the summer instead, contact the Admissions Office and request your admission to be back-dated to Summer Session.
 After your admission has been back-dated, check your registration date in myWSU.

 Have not yet applied—Undergraduate